Joyva

 Joyva is a chocolate and confectionery manufacturer headquartered in Brooklyn, New York.
-"The house that sesame built" was started in 1907 by a newly immigrated Russian man named Nathan Radutzky who was looking to start a company producing and selling sesame-based halvah.
+"The house that sesame built" was started in 1907 by a newly immigrated man from Kyiv, Ukraine, named Nathan Radutzky, who was looking to start a company producing and selling sesame-based halvah.
 The company is still family-owned and continues to operate out of its Brooklyn location.
 Over the years, the company expanded its production to include a variety of sesame, marshmallow, and jelly-based candies.
 Joyva candy is kosher parve, and is most commonly found in kosher delis or stores in Jewish neighborhoods.